-Six sigma black belts are most effective in full-time process improvement positions.
+Six Sigma black belts are most effective in full-time process improvement positions.
 The term black belt is borrowed from the martial arts, where the black belt is the expert who coaches and trains others as well as demonstrates a mastery of the art.

-In a similar way, six sigma black belts are individuals who have studied and demonstrated skill in implementation of the principles, practices, and techniques of six sigma for maximum cost reduction and profit improvement.
+In a similar way, six sigma black belts are individuals who have studied and demonstrated skill in the implementation of the principles, practices, and techniques of six sigma for maximum cost reduction and profit improvement.

 Black belts typically demonstrate their skills through significant financial improvement and customer benefits on multiple projects.
 Black belts may be utilized as team leaders responsible for measuring, analyzing, improving, and controlling key processes that influence customer satisfaction and/or productivity growth.

 Black belts may also operate as internal consultants, working with a number of teams, at once.
 They may also be utilized as instructors for problem solving and statistics classes.
 Black belts are encouraged to mentor green belt and black belt candidates.
-Potential black belts often undertake four weeks of instruction over a three or four month period.
+Potential black belts often undertake four weeks of instruction over a three or four-month period.

 A set of software packages can be used to aid in the presentation of projects, including Excel or MINITABTM for the statistical portions.
 Specific elements will differ, but all stress and understanding of variation reduction, training, and project management.
 Black belts often receive coaching from a master black belt to guide them through projects.

 Black belts have the following duties in their company:

 Mentor: Have a network of six sigma individuals in the company